- Icelandic Rock Bands

 Rock is one of the most popular genres of music in Iceland; plenty of bars and pubs in Reykjavík, are renowned as havens for rock music, with regular live performances, most famously Dillon.
 The rock band scene thus has a rich history, inspiring new groups to emerge all the time.

-Sigur Rós is probably the most famous rock band that Iceland has produced, and though their sound is entirely unique, is a good example of how rock is interpreted here.
+Sigur Rós is probably the most famous rock band that Iceland has produced, and though their sound is entirely unique, is a good example of how rock is interpreted in Iceland.

-Rather than relying on screeching electric guitar solos and thundering drums, Icelandic rock bands tend to be a lot more creative and nuanced, utilising unexpected instruments and influences from other genres.
+Rather than relying on screeching electric guitar solos and thundering drums, Icelandic rock bands tend to be a lot more creative and nuanced, utilizing unexpected instruments and influences from other genres.

-Sigur Rós is particularly experimental, sometimes not even using real words in their songs; instead, they utilise sounds and emotion to convey meaning, in a language they call ‘Hopelandic’.
-This sound becomes ethereal when combined with the use of a bowed guitar, and the falsetto vocals of frontman Jónsi.
+Sigur Rós is particularly experimental, sometimes not even using real words in their songs; instead, they utilize sounds and emotion to convey meaning, in a language they call ‘Hopelandic’.
+This sound becomes ethereal when combined with the use of a bowed guitar and the falsetto vocals of frontman Jónsi.

 Due to the peaceful ambiance created by many of their tracks, Sigur Rós is often classified as ‘post-rock’ and ‘art rock’.
 Even so, however, many of their songs - particularly on the album ‘Takk’ - make it clear why the band is an essential part of the rock genre.

 While other Icelandic rock bands may be more traditional, few have come close to Sigur Rós’ international success, with their music featuring on the Simpsons and Black Mirror; the members of the band even appeared playing during the ‘Purple Wedding’ in Game of Thrones.